katembartz/SAFE/README.md

 The output results include two csv files indicating the SAFE decisions for the corresponding SLANT and SynthSeg segmentations, respectively.
 Some additional information is provided to aid in further analysis of the data:

 1. _zero_count_: counts how many regions were missing (volume of 0 $mm^3$) -- factor in SAFE decision
 2. _occ_95_count_: counts how many regions by brain occupancy were between the 95% confidence interval (CI) and 99% CI, based on the normative measures.
-This measure is not included in the SAFE decision, but is provided to allow additional analysis.
+This measure is not included in the SAFE decision but is provided to allow additional analysis.
 3. _occ_99_count_: counts how many regions by brain occupancy were outliers (outside of 99% CI) -- factor in SAFE decision
 4. _vol_95_count_: counts how many regions by volume were between the 95% confidence interval (CI) and 99% CI, based on the normative measures.
-This measure is not included in the SAFE decision, but is provided to allow additional analysis.
+This measure is not included in the SAFE decision but is provided to allow additional analysis.
 5. _vol_99_count_: counts how many regions by volume were outliers (outside of 99% CI) -- factor in SAFE decision

-The regions included in each of these five groups are also listed in the resulting data tables.
+The regions included in each of these five groups are also listed in the ouput data tables.
 These categories are mutually exclusive.

 ## 4. Acknowledgments